 Quito offers many places to stay in.
 One of the favorite places is the Historical Center.
 It was declared in 1978 by UNESCO as a Cultural Heritage of Humanity site.
 In this place, which is considered the heart of the city, you can enjoy the unique colonial architecture of churches, theaters, monasteries, and convents.
 However, if you prefer a more modern area, you can opt for the part that goes from the park “La Carolina” to the park “El Ejido”, where you will be able to find a variety of options for hotels, bars & restaurants.

 In this article, we tell you which are the best areas to stay in Quito.

 Is Quito safe?

 Like any city in the world, Quito is not immune to insecurity, therefore there are certain areas you should avoid.
 Generally, it is a city that you can walk through calmly during the day.
-It is recommended to be more careful during the night time.
-When walking around the city it is recommended that one stay aware of what is happening around and to use common sense.
+It is recommended to be more careful during the nighttime.
+When walking around the city it is recommended that one stay aware of what is happening around and use common sense.

 Visiting Quito’s Highlights